 Here’s when I would recommend you claim one allowance.

-- If you’re filing status is single this is the safe choice.
-If you’re single and barring any complicated tax situations, you’ll most likely still receive a refund.
+- If your filing status is single this is the safe choice.
+If you are just an individual and barring any complicated tax situations, you’ll most likely still receive a refund.
 Though it will be smaller than if you claim zero allowances.
-This is the most common number of allowances single people claim.
+This is the most common number of allowances claimed

 Claiming 2 Allowances